Whitefish Point Unit

 Learn more about the ongoing studies at Seney including; work accomplished in 2013, peer-reviewed papers published, presentations given, applied science research, and inventory and monitoring projects.
 Information reveals the number of osprey, common loon, and trumpeter swans fledged on the refuge.
 Also, learn about the land management focus at Seney NWR.Applied Science 2013

-1/13/14 - Back country trails for cross country skiing and snowshoeing at Seney National Wildlife Refuge are in prime condition.
-The Northern Hardwoods Cross Country Ski and Hiking Trails accessible from Robinson road are groomed at the end of each week to lay down fresh tracks for the weekend skiers, snowshoers please be considerate and do not walk on any portion of the groomed tracks.
+3/10/14 - Back country trails for cross country skiing and snowshoeing at Seney National Wildlife Refuge are in good condition.
+The Northern Hardwoods Cross Country Ski and Hiking Trails accessible from Robinson road are normally groomed at the end of each week to lay down fresh tracks for the weekend skiers, snowshoers please be considerate and do not walk on any portion of the groomed tracks.
+Due to windy conditions several small branches and pine needles litter the tracks this week.
 Remember dogs are not allowed on the ski trails.
-Snowshoe adventurers are able to use several miles of non groomed trails and roads located near the Visitor Center; including the Fishing Loop and Marshland Wildlife Drive, portions of which have been packed down with a snowmobile.
-With plenty of snow on the ground and plenty of winter left conditions should remain stable.Cross-country Skiing & Snowshoeing
+Snowshoe adventurers are able to use several miles of non groomed trails and roads located near the Visitor Center; including the Pine Ridge Nature Trail, Fishing Loop and Marshland Wildlife Drive, portions of which have been packed down with a snowmobile.
+With plenty of snow on the ground and conditions should remain stable.Cross-country Skiing & Snowshoeing

 Are you a young man or woman age 15 to 18?
 Do you have a love for the outdoors?
 Are you a hard worker willing to work outdoors in a variety of conditions doing manual labor?
 Are you interested in exploring a career in conservation and wildlife management?
 Then the Youth Conservation Corps (YCC) is for you!